InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-01-27-player-report-1;-the-marshes-of-fort-thorham-(from-lionbeak-campaign).md

 They also suggested that a catastrophe, that took place a long time ago, could have caused the abandonment of the Fort.
 As we know, the Arcontean Imperium was at its peak 1200 years ago.
 Now the fort is collapsing, and the placid marshes are besieging its ruins.

-To reach it, the party (Tabudai, Tarlandur, May, Roijo, Elmo and Klibo) has rented a swamp boat <a name="nf2"><sup>[[2]](#fn2)</sup><a> from a curious character named Stan <a name="nf3"><sup>[[3]](#fn3)</sup><a>, who keeps his business going in the town of Gosterwick, the second major settlement in the Burdock Valley.
+To reach it, the party (Tabudai, Tarlandur, May, Reijo, Elmo and Klibo) has rented a swamp boat <a name="nf2"><sup>[[2]](#fn2)</sup><a> from a curious character named Stan <a name="nf3"><sup>[[3]](#fn3)</sup><a>, who keeps his business going in the town of Gosterwick, the second major settlement in the Burdock Valley.
 The first one is Atuk Re.

 After renting a boat for 70g, no contract signed, the party is given a ride by a company of seamen, sailing south by river, from Gosterwick to Atuk Re.
 The rented boat will later serve as a vehicle to reach the fort hidden in the swamp, unreachable by larger ships with a long keel.
 The party reaches the Fort as planned.
 It’s 4-5pm.
 The sun is settling.
 The party is tired.
 We enter the castle and camp inside the only fortified room left: the central room.
 The party will find comfort in that room for the next few days.
 The gaming session ends.

 ---

-<a name="fn1">[[1]](#nf1)</a> With new players, that never touched a D&D game (May and Roijo), we wisely and democratically decided to forget about Sukut Nabir and its dungerous dungeons.
+<a name="fn1">[[1]](#nf1)</a> With new players, that never touched a D&D game (May and Reijo), we wisely and democratically decided to forget about Sukut Nabir and its dungerous dungeons.
 Instead, we have chosen to explore a forgotten Fort, placed inside a watery marsh, somewhere in a forest where I (Tarlandur) and Tabudai have previously investigated a production of smuggled poison.
 Back then we discovered that the sale of poison inside "The Baton" Inn in Gosterwick was indirectly financed by Joe Belongi, the boss of Amund Fort, Capital City of Lionbeak.
 But this is a different story, isn't it?

 I would like to think that the Fort is somehow linked to the poison business, but at the same time I'm convinced that there's almost nothing inside that fort, and both possibilities thrill me.
 How cool would it be to find nothing in an abandoned Fort?
 I really like to think it like that.
 You're walking down the mushy green stairs of the fort leading into the dungeons...and there comes nothing.
 Empty cells, empty barrels, spider-webs here and there, the smell of mold and rock saturating the cold room.
 What where you expecting?